 Sept 2017: Loire Valley Cycling Trip

-Twelve cyclists took part in this excellent trip organised by John G. with Roger providing the support; in this instance booking the hotels as well as his “day job” of looking after us all.
-It kicked off with the overnight Portsmouth to St Malo ferry followed by seven days of cycling, with overnight stops in Vitre, Angers, Chinon, Tours, Le Mans, Bagnoles de l’Orne and Ouistreham.
+Twelve cyclists took part in this excellent trip.
+It started with the overnight Portsmouth to St Malo ferry followed by seven days of cycling, with overnight stops in Vitre, Angers, Chinon, Tours, Le Mans, Bagnoles de l’Orne and Ouistreham.
 We covered just over 420 miles in the seven days before returning to Portsmouth on the morning ferry.

 Thirteen members participated in this one.
-Gareth Thomas did a great job with the organisation, (including ordering excellent weather), and delivered a very enjoyable trip.
 We stayed in the Anne de Bretagne Hotel in the Intra Muros (old walled town) for three nights, and cycled to such places as Concale, Plerguer, Dinard, Dinan, and Plouer-sur-Rance.

 Seven members hopped across to Dieppe for a three night stay in our usual hotel, the Hotel de la Plage.
 We had three days cycling in the Seine-Maritime département with some new places visited including the Forêt Domaniale d’Arques at the top of a very long hill and some new routes were devised alongside some old favourites like the Avenue Verte and the Veloroute du Lin.
 It was another very pleasant stay in Dieppe with some superb cycling through the local countryside.

 Twelve members took part in this six day trip which started and finished at Le Havre and included overnight stops at Caudebec-en-Caux, Vernon, Rouen (2 nights) and Honfleur.
 There was a rest day in Rouen so members could go sightseeing and shopping.